Chucks007/cycle-navigator-dashboard/README.md

 - `stock_dashboard.py` — Streamlit app (main UI).
 - `backend/` — FastAPI helpers and small API that re-uses the same data functions.
-- `scripts/playwright/` — Playwright test that opens the Streamlit app and captures screenshots into `artifacts/`.
 - `scripts/test_fred_api.py` and `scripts/verify_env.py` — small helpers for verifying FRED API connectivity and environment variables.
 - `requirements.txt` and `backend/requirements.txt` — Python dependencies.

-**Quick goals**: run the Streamlit app locally, optionally run the small FastAPI backend, and verify UI behavior with the Playwright script.
+**Quick goals**: run the Streamlit app locally and optionally run the small FastAPI backend.

 **Note:** this README was updated to reflect the current structure and run instructions.